readthedocs/blog/api-v3-beta.rst

 .. meta::
    :description lang=en:

-      Announcing API v3 Beta as invite-only status.
-Help us to make it *even* better!
+      Help us to make Read the Docs *even* better by joining our new API v3 invite-only beta!

 ========================
  Announcing API v3 Beta